 Yes!
 Sacrificial anodes must be impurity-free to properly work, and all our anodes are made only from Mil-Spec alloys.
 Our zinc anodes are also compliant to ASTM B418 Type 1.
-Our Aluminum anodes conform to Mil-Spec A-24779(SH), and our Magnesium anodes conform to Mil-Spec A-21412(SH).
+Our Aluminum anodes conform to Mil-Spec A-24779(SH)

 How much zinc do I need on my boat?

 First, the larger the surface area of an anode, the higher its electrical current capacity and galvanic holding voltage.
 For most boats, you want your anode surface area to be sufficient to maintain all underwater metals between -900 mV and -1100 mV relative to a silver/silver-chloride reference electrode.